yonatancoo/KernelPractice/ResearchJournal.md

 All that's left to do is write the code that checks whether the current seq file being handled matches the ip/port we're trying to hide.

 Read a bit & teste kallsyms_lookup_name (which does exactly what you'd expect).
 Added it to this stage, and will add it to stage 2 aswell.

+# Stage-4
+Started by running strace on ps -e (such that all user processes will be displayed) and read from the end to the beggining (by now I know that most of the first syscalls are related to memory allocation & setting up the call itself, rather than actually executing meaningful code to this exercise).

+I very quickly noticed that ps executes openat requests for each of the proc process "files" (while reading about proc/net/tcp I was curious as to why the proc directory had a lot of "files"/"directories" with seemingly random names - which turned out to be information regarding running processes sorted by their PID's).

+Preceding the first openat request for a proc file, a getdents64 call is exuected on /proc/.

+I'll start by trying to hide the process using the module I wrote in stage 2 (Which will hide any files that start with that PID, which obviously isn't ideal - but it should be enough to show that my suspicions are correct).

+It worked, though I had to also use the module written in stage 3 to hide the process from "netstat -plten" (the process wasn't shown under the PID/Program name tab, but it's socket was - effectively revealing it's existence).

+All that's left now is to combine the two modules & ensure that the module in stage 2 only hides files in the /proc/ directory.
+Regarding stage 2 only hiding the /proc/ directory - I've found a way to get the file struct from the file descriptor on stack overflow (https://stackoverflow.com/questions/17885676/in-linux-how-can-i-get-the-filename-from-the-struct-file-structure-while-ste).

+I suspect that because /proc/ is a virtual file system, the "file name" of the file descriptor received by getdents64 is "/" (Or in other words, the top hierarchy directory).
+So my proposed solution won't work.

+I'll try to rethink my approach. openat receives the file path, so I can safely try to 'hide' the file there.
+From strace it seems that a lot of the time ps tries to access information about a process which doesn't exist - and that doesn't cause it to crash.

+I'll try hooking openat and returning an error when the process I'm interested in hiding is the target.